shundhammer/huha-linux-tips/doc/suse-tips.md

     Defaults: kilroy !syslog, !pam_session

-Just don't log successful 'sudo' commands
+Just don't log successful `sudo` commands
-(this will still log the 'sudo' session start and and the UID):
+(this will still log the `sudo` session start and and the UID):

     Defaults !log_allowed